RQDA/RQDA/README.md

 ## Installation for macOS from source package (untested)

-1. Install Xocde from App store, launch Xcode and follow the instruction to install all the components.
-In addition, open a Terminal and run the following command to install command line tools:
+1. Install Xocde from the App store, launch Xcode and follow the instruction to install all the components.
+In addition, open a Terminal and run the following command to install the command line tools:
    ```
    $ sudo xcode-select --install
    ```